-Responding to Reviews
+Responding to reviews

-To respond to a review, click the “Respond” button.
-Type your response in the box.
-Please note, only visible instructors of a course can respond to reviews.
-This article will explain how to check whether or not you are a visible instructor.
+Please note: Only visible instructors of a course can respond to reviews.
+Learn how to check whether or not you are a visible instructor.

 Once you click “Post Response”, your response will be posted on the course landing page.
 You can edit or delete a response at any time.

-Although ratings without reviews do not appear on the course landing page, you are able to reach out to your student by clicking "respond" and asking for clarification.
+Although ratings without reviews do not appear on the course landing page, you are able to reach out to your student by clicking "Respond" and asking for clarification.
 The student is notified and is prompted to leave a review.
 If the student leaves a review, it will appear on the course landing page.

 Sometimes students leave a star rating but do not include a written review.
 While the star rating is helpful for other students, reviews are more helpful when instructors understand the context behind the star rating.
-Through the attribute-level feedback students can select a reason for their review.
+Through attribute-level feedback, students can select a reason for their review.
 Your dashboard will become populated with this feedback as students respond to this prompt.